MbinOrg/mbin/docs/04-app_developers/README.md

 3. `refresh_token`
    - [documentation here](https://www.oauth.com/oauth2-servers/making-authenticated-requests/refreshing-an-access-token/)
    - Refresh tokens are used with the `authorization_code` grant type to reduce the number of times the user must log in.

-### Endpoints

-For all the API endpoints go to the swagger documentation page, which is: `https://your_domain.com/api/docs`.
-Assuming you setup the server and the API correctly.

 ### Obtaining OAuth2 credentials from a new server